Before installing a system and claiming the rebate, you must apply for and receive conditional approval.

 - have a system capacity of at least 3 kilowatts (kW)

-- have a generation signalling device (GSD)
+- have a generation signalling device (GSD), regardless of system size (capacity and kilovolt-ampere (kVA) rating)

 - be designed by a system designer accredited by Solar Accreditation Australia (SAA)